edwardvmills/NURBSlib_EVM/README.md

 #In this repo:
 -a single .py with all the 'geometry' functions, where i try to use the most basic inputs.
 -individual .fcmacro files that tie the current GUI and selection behavior of FreeCAD to single modeling operations.
 -test model files.
 Here it gets incredibly messy because i use both git and horrible filenames to track different versions.
 These model files are irrelevant to the script structure, in keep them in the repo for my ease of access.

-#the basic structure for the scripts/macros is:
+#the basic design structure is:
 -write a function in BezCubic.py
 -write a GUI wrapper as guioperationx.fcmacro that calls functions in BezCubic.py
 -make a toolbar button